Azure/iot-hub-device-update/src/extensions/component-enumerators/examples/contoso-component-enumerator/README.md

 **In the production scenario**, some properties, such as `id`, `manufacturer`, `model`, should be retrived directly from the actual components.

-`name` and `group` properties are usually defined by the Device Builder.
+`name` and `group` properties are usually defined by the device builder.
 These values should never change, once defined.
 The `name` property must be unique within the device.

 #### Example component-inventory.json file